containers/ContainerPlumbing/register.md

 of additional, related events held by our sponsors, Red Hat and the OCI.
 To remove your data from our records, please [email us](mailto:jberkus@redhat.com)

-You may receive additional notices from HopIn after you create a HopIn account;
+You may receive additional notices from Hopin after you create a Hopin account;
-[contact HopIn](https://hopin.com/privacy) for the removal of your data.
+[contact Hopin](https://hopin.com/privacy) for the removal of your data.